orientechnologies/orientdb-docs/source/SQL-Query.md

 (since 2.1)

-allows to unwind collection fields and obtain multiple records as a result, one for each element in the collection:
+Allows unwinding of collection fields and obtaining multiple records as a result, one for each element in the collection:

 ```sql
 SELECT name, out("Friend").name as friendName from Person
 ```
-the result will be something like
+The result will be something like
 ```
 | name   | friendName         |
 | 'John' | [ 'Mark', 'Steve'] |
 ```

-if you want one record for each element in friendName, you can rewrite the query using UNWIND:
+If you want one record for each element in friendName, you can rewrite the query using UNWIND:

 ```sql
 SELECT name, out("Friend").name as friendName from Person UNWIND friendName